On Bayesian Mechanics: A Physics of and by Beliefs: The free energy principle and Bayesian mechanics: an overview

 We will explore this further in the notion of an ontological \textit{constraint}, which is dual to the notion of an ontological potential, and introduced in Section \ref{sec:maxent}.)

-When we consider the statistics of sampling dynamics that converge towards the \textit{mode} of an intended NESS density, the ontological potential acquires another interpretation in terms of the system's \emph{preferences} \cite{Friston2019,millidge_whence_2020,millidge2020relationship,attias2003planning,rawlik_stochastic_2012,levine_reinforcement_2018}.
+When we consider the statistics of sampling dynamics that converge towards the \textit{mode} of an intended NESS density, the ontological potential acquires another interpretation in terms of the system's \emph{preferences} \cite{Friston2019,efe,millidge2020relationship,attias2003planning,rawlik_stochastic_2012,levine_reinforcement_2018}.
 We can view the NESS density as providing a set of \textit{prior preferences} which the particular system looks as if it attempts to enact or bring about through action \cite{DaCosta2021}.
 Indeed, we can think of this solution to the dynamics as a naturalised account of the teleology of cognitive systems \cite{levin-TAME, RN1250}.

 With these assumptions in play, we can derive a stronger version of the claim that particular systems engage in a form of approximate Bayesian inference.
-This approximate Bayesian inference lemma (ABIL) can be stated as follows: when a system has a steady state solution, we can define a \textit{synchronisation map or manifold} that systematically relates the \textit{conditional mode} of external states to that of internal states.
-Under these conditions, we can say that the particular looks as if it performs inference about an optimal conditional mode, by internally encoding the statistics of the outside environment.
-The ABIL itself says that under a synchronisation map and a variational free energy functional (or its equivalent), this mode matching is both necessary and sufficient for approximate Bayesian inference \cite{Sakthivadivel2022b}.\footnote{The ABIL is proven in \cite{Sakthivadivel2022a}, which invalidates the critical analysis presented in \cite{biehl_technical_2020}.
-The latter is also critically discussed in \cite{friston2021some}.}
+This approximate Bayesian inference lemma (ABIL) can be stated as follows: when a system has a steady state solution, we can define a \textit{synchronisation map} that systematically relates the \textit{conditional mode} of external states to that of internal states.\footnote{Note that this map induces what is termed a {\it synchronisation manifold}, which is where the synchronised trajectories are collected, see e.g. \cite{synch}.} Under these conditions, we can say that the particular looks as if it performs inference about an optimal conditional mode, by internally encoding the statistics of the outside environment.
+The ABIL itself says that under a synchronisation map and a variational free energy functional (or its equivalent), this mode matching is both necessary and sufficient for approximate Bayesian inference \cite{Sakthivadivel2022b}.

 We can define the synchronisation map $\sigma$ formally.
 The map $\sigma$ is a function that sends the most likely internal state, given a blanket state, to the most likely external state, given that same blanket state.
 These internal states are what really flow on variational free energy, a variational ``move'' that allows us to talk about \textit{inference}\textemdash since this flow shares the same minimum as the flow on surprisal, we can read these states as performing inference.
 As we said, this licenses an interpretation of the dynamics of a system as instantiating an elemental form of approximate Bayesian inference \cite{Parr2022a}.